leojaimes/poke-qwik/README.md

 # Creating build for production

-1- yarn build
+1- yarn build.all
-2- yarn run build.server
-3- yarn serve
+2- yarn serve